ltang01/coffeebot/README.md

-# coffeebot
+# Memealator 9000

-AWS IoT to notify Slack when coffee is ready
+Memealator 9000 uses AWS Lambda and Pillow to generate memes and post them to Slack.